Kirton, Suffolk

-Kirton is a village and a civil parish in the shire county of Suffolk, England, situated off the A14 road, about 4.5 km from Felixstowe and around 10 km from Ipswich.
+Kirton is a village and civil parish in the East Suffolk district, in the county of Suffolk, England, situated off the A14 road, about 4.5 km from Felixstowe and around 10 km from Ipswich.
 The closest train station to Kirton is Trimley.
 According to the 2011 census, Kirton had a population of 1,146.
 It is located between the River Deben and the River Orwell.
 The village of Kirton covers a total area of 8.3 km2.
 As the county of Suffolk lacks quarries, many of the buildings are made from flint, clay and timber.

 Kirton and Falkenham share the Parish Council, the school, the Village Hall, and most of the organisations.
 Kirton has a church and it also has access to a primary school.

 History

 In the 1870s, John Marius Wilson's Imperial Gazetteer of England and Wales described Kirton as:"a village and a parish in Woodbridge district, Suffolk.
 The church is early English, in rubble, with a stone tower and a new aisle; and contains a very ancient piscina.
 There are a Wesleyan chapel and 3½ acres of poors' land.
 Clara Reeve, who wrote The Old English Baron, was a native."There were two manors in Kirton during the late 1860s, with Miss Cartwright being the lady of one and the Duke of Hamilton being the lord of the other.

 In the late 19th century, Kirton was a centre for coprolite winning.
-Coprolites were dug our of shallow pits and conveyed by light-weight tramways before shipping to nearby Ipswich where they were processed by Mr Edward Packard into super-phosphate fertilizer.
+Coprolites were dug out of shallow pits and conveyed by light-weight tramways before shipping to nearby Ipswich where they were processed by Mr Edward Packard into superphosphate fertilizer.